Overview

 - Implement exponential backoff with jitter whenever the API returns

-- Track the
+429responses. - Track the

-- Cache results and batch fetches where possible to reduce duplicate calls.
+X-RateLimit-*response headers so you can alert before reaching zero remaining tokens. - Cache results and batch fetches where possible to reduce duplicate calls.

 - Distribute traffic across multiple connections if your use case supports parallelism.